 Due to COVID-19, we will not conduct in-person home visits, but we will require detailed photos of your new bunny habitat.
 Our bunnies have been homeless once, and it is our primary goal to find their forever home.

 WHAT TO EXPECT

 TEMPORARY PROCEDURES WHILE WE COMPLETE CONSTRUCTION ON OUR NEW LOCATION

-Unfortunately, RMHRR was forced to vacate our home of almost 20 years with three weeks’ notice in May 2021.
+Unfortunately, RMHRR had to vacate our home of almost 20 years in May 2021wo.
 We have a new property but we have some construction to complete before the bunnies can move in.
-Our estimated opening date will be in March 2022.
+Our estimated opening date will be in Summer 2022.
 Until then, we have some temporary adoption procedures in place:

 Once you receive your pre-approval for adoption, we will have you visit our website THE WEEK BEFORE your appointment to view available bunnies to choose your top choices to meet.
 Your adoption counselor will provide instructions.